pozzo-research-group/OT2-ADT/README.md

 Upon completion of the iteration, the robot will calculate the amount of time remaining until the next round of sampling, based on the pre-defined sample frequency.
 During these "down times," the sample well plates can be removed from the plaform for UV-Vis characterization, then returned to the platform.

 The `ADT Testing Analysis/` folder has been provided as an optional guidance for processing and analyzing the data collected from this workflow.
+If using this approach, all analysis can be completed in the `OT2_ADT` environment.
+To add a kernel to jupyter notebook:

+- `conda install jupyter ipykernel`
+- `python -m ipykernel --user --name=OT2_ADT --display-name "OT2_ADT"`

+The kernel can be accessed by launching jupyter notebook / lab within the environment, or from the base env.